-In addition to the Audit Committee, the Nominating and Corporate Governance Committee and Compensation Committee, the Corporation has also established a Disclosure Committee comprised a Director and executive officers of the Corporation.
-The Disclosure Committee is comprised of Todd Sheppelman, David Smith, Paer Malmhagen, Stuart Greidanus, David Ellacott, Racquel McGavock, Senior Director of Financial Reporting, Ryan Conacher Sr. Legal Counsel & Corporate Secretary of the Corporation and Director, and Nathan Barton, Investor Relations and Corporate Development, as well as Michael Dulepka, the Director of Internal Audit as a non-voting member of the Disclosure Committee.
+In addition to the Audit Committee, the Nominating and Corporate Governance Committee and Compensation Committee, the Corporation has also established a Disclosure Committee comprised of executive officers of the Corporation.
+At the date of this Circular, the Disclosure Committee is comprised of Terry Campbell, President and Chief Executive Officer, David Smith, Chief Financial Officer, David Ellacott, Chief Human Resources Officer, Richard Giel, Interim Senior Director of Financial Reporting, Ryan Conacher, Executive Vice President and General Counsel and Corporate Secretary of the Corporation, Leonard Roelant, Executive Vice President, Customer Experience, Philip Grella, Executive Vice President, Product & Process Engineering, Nathan Barton, Vice President, Investor Relations and Corporate Development, as well as Michael Dulepka, the Director of Internal Audit as a non-voting member of the Disclosure Committee.

-The mandate of the Disclosure Committee is to oversee the implementation of, and ongoing compliance with the Corporation's Disclosure Policy.
+The mandate of the Disclosure Committee is to oversee the implementation of, and ongoing compliance with the Disclosure Policy.
 The Disclosure Policy is designed to ensure that all material and non-material public disclosures (i) are accurate, complete and timely; (ii) fairly present the Corporation's financial condition, results of operations and cash flows in all material respects; and (iii) meet any other applicable laws and stock exchange requirements.